kilean20/ML_blog/FacialExpression/FacialExpression.md

 #### Real time classification
-Combined face detection with OpenCV and the trained model for emotion classification.
+Combined (frontal) face detection of OpenCV with the trained model for emotion classification.
 [Reference](https://towardsdatascience.com/from-raw-images-to-real-time-predictions-with-deep-learning-ddbbda1be0e4)

 Follwoing is an example video of my kids and myself